What Tourists should make of Uganda Floods

 • With the above facts, you might not be in a position to have some of the off-the-road tours in mountain Elgon.

 • Sipi Falls is still accessible though it is in the Eastern region.

 • Chimpanzee tracking in Kibale forest national park is still possible.

 • Gorilla trekking is still possible

 • We recommend Land cruisers for self drive because of the heavy rains.

 • In case you booked a Rav4 for self-drive, it might not be possible in Kidepo.

 • In case you have off the common path itineraries, get recommendations from tour operators to avoid inconveniences

-• Murchison Falls is still access, regardless of the flooding of river Nile.
-In fact the just the scenery for Murchison falls better because of the increase in water volumes.
+• Murchison Falls is still accessible, regardless of the flooding of the river Nile.
+In fact, just the scenery for Murchison falls better because of the increase in water volumes.